Medically Reviewed by Dr P. E. Pancoast, MD

 These symptoms can last from a few months to several years.
 They can also disappear for an extended period and then return later.
 Highly stressful situations usually trigger PAWS symptoms, but symptoms can reoccur without apparent triggers.

 In some cases, a medically assisted detox makes alcohol withdrawal more manageable.
-During medically assisted detox, medical professionals administer fluids and medications to help control severe withdrawal symptoms.
+Medical professionals administer fluids and medications during medically assisted detox to help control severe withdrawal symptoms.
 They also normalize vital signs and stop seizure activity to help restore brain chemistry and body functions.

-This kind of detox is generally recommended for anyone going through alcohol withdrawal.
+This kind of detox is ideal for anyone going through alcohol withdrawal.
 It’s much safer than enduring the process alone at home.
 Medical professionals will be present to handle the situation if you experience any complications.

-Medically assisted detox is highly recommended for people who have a long history of alcohol abuse.
+Medically assisted detox is best for those with a long history of alcohol abuse.
 People with previous negative experiences with withdrawal are also good candidates for this kind of detox.

 In this article